Diversity Hiring: 6 Steps To Hiring More Diverse Candidates

 What is diversity hiring?
 A definition

-Diversity hiring is hiring based on merit with special care taken to ensure procedures are free from biases related to a candidate’s age, race, gender, religion, sexual orientation, and other personal characteristics that are unrelated to their job performance.
+Diversity hiring is hiring based on merit with special care taken to ensure procedures have reduced biases related to a candidate’s age, race, gender, religion, sexual orientation, and other personal characteristics that are unrelated to their job performance.

 In the United States, many organizations follow the Federal EEOC (U.S. Equal Employment Opportunity Commission) guidelines.